MatterHackers/DesignApps/Parts/index.md

-DesignApps are created in MatterControl and allow for quck customization of printable designs.
+DesignApps are created in MatterControl and allow for quick customization of printable designs.